MysteriousAges/XCompCraft/README.md

   * Void, fantastic for falling to your doom in!
 * Set spawn points via config file
 * Easily create new dimensions with an easy to write config style
+* Enhanced Teleport command with way too many options!

+## Enhanced Teleport
+Base command: /etp

+The following options are supported:
+/etp <target> - teleports user to target player's location.
+/etp <player> <target> - teleports player to target's location.
+/etp x y z - teleports user to specified coords.
+/etp <target> x y z - teleports target to specified coords.
+/etp x y z <dimension> - teleports user to specified coords in dimension.
+/etp <target> x y z <dimension> - teleports target to specified coords in dimension.

+The <dimension> parameter can either be the numeric ID assigned in the config, or the dimension name used to give the config entry for that dimension a name.

 # License & Distribution